FilippoGalanti/Temperature_Comparison/README.md

   <li>Plotly</li>
 </ul>

-The script also requires these 2 APIs to properly work (both are free for this limited use:
+The script also requires these 2 APIs to properly work (both are free for this limited use):

 <ul>
   <li><a href="https://opencagedata.com/api#intro">OpenCage</a> to retrieve latitute and logitude of the selected cities;</li>